-- Kaiwharawhara Station closes owing to safety concerns with the pedestrian overbridge - GWRC secures access to the regional rail network via an 85-year Wellington Network Agreement with KiwiRail - Real-time information services are launched for all train lines - A Whitby bus service review, which includes public consultation, - leads to new timetables and routes
+Kaiwharawhara Station closes owing to safety concerns with

+- Wallington Network Agreement with KlwiRall - Real-time information services are launched for all train lines. - A Whitby bus service review, which includes public consultation, leads to new timetables and routes

-- A Hutt Valley public transport service review in 2014 - An ongoing programme of train station renewal and development (e.g. Waterloo and Upper Hutt) - Expanding Park and Ride facilities for the train network (e.g. Porirua and Petone) - An ongoing programme of renewal and redevelopment for network signage, bus stops and interchanges - Ganz Mavag trains' decommissioning and sale, by mid 2016 - 35 new Matangi trains for the electric rail fleet - New rail operating and train maintenance contract from 2016 - New bus operating contracts from 2016, enabling the new Wellington city bus network - Integrated fare and ticketing system for the Metlink public transport network, starting in 2016/17\ - A KiwiRail network-wide catch-up renewal programme, covering traction power, signalling, track, - structures and platforms, by 2018 - New double tracks between the Hutt Valley Line's Trentham and Upper Hutt Stations from 2018/19\ - A third platform at Porirua Station from 2018/19\ - New train services more often from key inner stations and faster from outer stations from 2019/20\ - Construction of the new Wellington Public Transport Spine, including bus rapid transit and new buses\
+- · A Hutt Valley public transport service review in 2014 - · An ongoing programme of train station renewal and development (e.g. Waterloo and Upper Hutt) - · Expanding Park and Ride facilities for the train network (e.g. Porirua and Petone) - An ongoing programme of renewal and redevelopment for network signage, bus stops and interchanges. - · Ganz Mayag trains' decommissioning and sale, by mid 2016 - + 35 new Matangi trains for the electric rail fleet - · New rail operating and train maintenance contract from 2016 - .
+New bus operating contracts from 2017, enabling the new Wellington city bus network - Integrated fare and ticketing system for the Metlink public transport network, starting in 2016/17 - A KrwiRail network-wide catch-up renewal programme, covering traction power, signalling, track, structures and platforms, by 2018 - .
+New double tracks between the Hutt Valley Line's Trentham and Upper Hutt Stations from 2018/19 - .
+A third platform at Ponirua Station from 2016/19 - New train services more often from key inner stations and faster from outer stations from 2019/20 - .
+Construction of the new Wellington Public Transport Spine, including bus rapid transit and new buses"